 Most women will tell you not to make any major changes in your life when you’re expecting.
 But then, I’ve never been one for convention.
-So, the day after I found out I was pregnant, I put in my two-weeks notice at my cushy tech job and set out to launch my own creative marketing consultancy.
+So, the day after I found out I was pregnant, I put in my two-weeks notice at my cushy tech job and set out to launch my own boutique branding shop.

 Not even 24 hours had passed since I saw those two pink lines on my third test (because every good entrepreneur needs at least three sources to confirm a theory) before I made one of the most life-changing decisions anyone can make.